bmth-arg-wiki/bmth-arg-wiki.github.io/pages/for-sof/grumblr2.md

 # Grumblr 2

+{% include content/warning.html
+title="Timeline confusion warning"
+content="The file was originally released with the year 2036, which was a mistake.
+The article has now been edited to reflect the change in the file and explain the correct timeline placement."
+%}

 > What a horror show.

 The second [Grumblr](grumblr) post from [Rebecca Sinclair](../characters/rebecca).
-In this post, she speaks about working with [Strassman](../characters/strassman) and [Dallus Lauren](../characters/dallus-lauren) for the first time on the 5th of November 2036.
-She also has a quite unpleasant encounter with Skys, who is transferred into a synth body 16 years after falling into a coma during the final hours of the [October massacre](../lore/mantra).
+In this post, she speaks about working with [Strassman](../characters/strassman) and [Dallus Lauren](../characters/dallus-lauren) for the first time on the 5th of November 2027.
+She also has a quite unpleasant encounter with [Skys](../characters/skys), who is transferred into a synth body 16 years after falling into a coma during the final hours of the [October massacre](../lore/mantra).